Buni42/Space_Invaders_VHDL/README.md

 The enemy gets faster when the running light hits an edge.

+You lose health when the enemy gets past you, and die if all lives are lost (you have 9 lives at the beginning).

 If you die you can restart with the btnu (up button).

 ![1000008312](https://github.com/user-attachments/assets/e0047b27-c2ae-406c-a7ac-f3f088b98ec9)